 Stop throughout the day to notice the small things and feel gratitude.
 You can even set your phone or stopwatch for moments of gratitude.
 Keep a gratitude journal and write down three things you are grateful for in the evening.
 Challenge yourself to pick three new things every day of the month.
 Make sure to feel gratitude instead of just thinking about it or writing it down.

 Beyond gratitude, practicing meditation, breathwork, guided relaxation, and visualization can reduce chronic stress and help you respond to stress better.
-Reading scripture, journaling, positive affirmations, mindset shifts, and prayer also help to achieve more calm and relaxation.
-Yoga, QiGong, Tai Chi, grounding, and spending time in nature are some other great ways to reduce stress, induce relaxation and calm, and support deep sleep at night.
+Reading scripture, journaling, positive affirmations, mindset shifts, and prayer also help to achieve more calm, peace and relaxation.
+Tai Chi, grounding, and spending time in nature are some other great ways to reduce stress, induce relaxation and calm, and support deep sleep at night.

 Get Sunlight During the Day

 A 2020 cross-sectional study published in Science Reports has found that reduced sun exposure during the day and vitamin D deficiency can affect sleep duration and sleep quality (13).
 Reduced sunlight during the day can also interfere with your circadian rhythms and sleep cycle.